ithihasmadala/Cowin-keep-alive/README.md

 3. Enter the OTP in the Windows Powershell window or Mac/Linux terminals when prompted
 4. Sit back and watch the bot keep your cowin alive till a slot opens up.

-## What to do when you find a slot open
+## What to do when you find a slot open?
 1. Terminate the bot immediately so that it does not refresh when you are selecting your vaccine slot.

 ## Caution